ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 })
 ```
 + [purgecss-webpack-plugin](https://www.npmjs.com/package/purgecss-webpack-plugin): [Purgecss](https://www.purgecss.com/) is a tool that detects any unused css code in your project and deletes it so you are not serving unnecessary styles; this is particularly helpful when using a styling framework like Bootstrap that includes a lot of extraneous code.
-  + paths: Is used in conjunction with [glob](https://www.npmjs.com/package/glob) to specify a partern the searches the entire project for css to potentially delete.
+  + paths: Is used in conjunction with [glob](https://www.npmjs.com/package/glob) to specify a pattern that searches the entire project for css to potentially delete.
 ```
  new PurgecssPlugin({
     paths: glob.sync("src/**/*", { nodir: true })